hyl3rid/blog/data/blog/lasagna.md

 **For the vegetable filling**
 ⦁ Slice the eggplant into rounds and add salt to each side.
 Place the rounds in a colander with a bowl underneath to catch the liquid from the eggplant.
 ⦁ In a large bowl, add mozzarella cheese and grated parmesan cheese.
 Mix well and set aside.
-⦁ Heat olive oil over medium heat in a skillet.
+⦁ Heat the oven to 400 degrees F and oil a baking dish.
-⦁ Dice onions and add them so they are cooked for a minute or two until translucent.
+⦁ Trim sides of the onions and cut in fourths.
+Crush garlic to remove peel and core.
+Cut the tomato into 4 pieces.
+Place the onions, garlic, mushrooms, tomatoes, red pepper and zucchini in the baking dish and drizzle generously with olive oil, add salt and herbs.
-⦁ Dice the garlic thinly and add to the saucepan, cook for 30 seconds.
+⦁ Into the oven, let it cook for 30 minutes.
-⦁ Add mushrooms, eggplant and zucchini.
+⦁ After the vegetables are cooked in the oven, take them out and place the garlic, onions and the tomatoes in a saucepan.
+Crush the garlic, onions and the tomatoes, they should be soft.
+Finally mix throughly so all ingredients incorporate.
+⦁ The other vegetables will be left apart until we assemble the lasagna.
-⦁ Add tomato paste, tomatoes, roasted red pepper, Italian seasoning, salt, and black pepper.
-Cook until the consistency of the sauce is thick by evaporation.
+⦁ Add Italian seasoning and check for salt and pepper to the tomato mix.
+If there is too much liquid, heat up the saucepan.
+When it starts to boil lower the heat to simmer.
+Cook until the consistency of the tomato sauce is as desired by evaporation.

 **For the béchamel sauce:**
 ⦁ In a saucepan, add olive oil and place it on medium-low heat.
 Add flour and whisk it slowly for about 2 minutes.